AlexisMergan/qsm-chicago/docs.typ

     &eq.def sum_(k in cal(L)) phi_(i k).
   $<eqn:mA-commute-probability>

 #cite(<train_2003>, form: "prose"), especially the first three chapters, is an excellent resource on discrete choice models.
 If you are unfamiliar with the result in @eqn:mA-commute-probability, I recommend starting there.
-You can access the book at #link("https://eml.berkeley.edu/books/choice2.html")[https://eml.berkeley.edu/books/choice2.html].#footnote[I welcome your feedback.
+You can access the book #link("https://eml.berkeley.edu/books/choice2.html")[here].#footnote[I welcome your feedback.
 Would it be useful to include the derivation of @eqn:mA-commute-probability here?]

 // CM: add a discrete choice citation